 Kansas City Southern (KCS) (NYSE:KSU) held its Annual Meeting of Stockholders on May 21, 2020 virtually via live audio webcast.
 With 90% of KCS’ outstanding common and preferred stock represented in person or by proxy at the Annual Meeting, the stockholders:

-Kansas City Southern Executive Vice President and Chief Operating Officer, Jeffrey Songer, will address the UBS Virtual Global Industrials & Transportation Conference on June 2, 2020 at 10:50 a.m. eastern time.
+Kansas City Southern (KCS) (NYSE: KSU) Executive Vice President and Chief Operating Officer, Jeffrey Songer, will address the UBS Virtual Global Industrials & Transportation Conference on June 2, 2020 at 10:50 a.m. eastern time.

 Kansas City Southern (KSU) reported earnings 30 days ago.
 What's next for the stock?
 We take a look at earnings estimates for some clues.

 Kansas City Southern (NYSE: KSU) today announced the appointment of Manny Loureiro as vice president and chief engineer with responsibility for the engineering departments in the U.S. and Mexico.
 He reports to KCS executive vice president and chief operating officer Jeffrey M. Songer, and replaces vice president and chief engineer Vernon "Buck" Jones, who will retire this summer after a 42-year career with the company.